TNO-ropt/ropt-nomad/README.md

 ## Developement
-To install, enter the distribution directory and execute:
+The `ropt-nomad` source distribution can be found on [GitHub](https://github.com/tno-ropt/ropt-nomad).
+To install from source, enter the `ropt-pymoo` distribution directory and execute:

 ```bash
 pip install .
 ```

 ## Running the tests
 To run the test suite, install the necessary dependencies and execute `pytest`: